 With WPForms’ Geolocation Addon, you can collect and store your visitors’ geolocation data along with their form submission.

-That means whenever a visitor submits a form, you can see their location, zipcode, country, and a map right next to their entry.
+That means whenever a visitor submits a form, you can see their location, zipcode, country, and map right next to their entry.

 For step-by-step instructions, check out this tutorial on how to add a contact form map.